Google Compute Engine: Images

 An image is a persistent disk that contains the operating system and root file system that is necessary for starting an instance.
 An image must be selected while creating an instance or during the creation of a root persistent disk.
 By default, Google Compute Engine installs the root filesystem defined by the image on a root persistent disk.
 Google Compute Engine provides CentOS and Debian images as standard Linux images.
 Red Hat Enterprise Linux (RHEL) and Microsoft Windows Server 2008 R2 images are a part of the premier operating system images which are available for an additional fee.
 Container Linux (formerly CoreOS), the lightweight Linux OS based on ChromiumOS is also supported on Google Compute Engine.

 Machine types

 Google Compute Engine uses KVM as the hypervisor, and supports guest images running Linux and Microsoft Windows which are used to launch virtual machines based on the 64 bit x86 architecture.
-VMs boot from a persistent disk that has a root filesystem.
-The number of virtual CPUs, amount of memory supported by the VM is dependent on the machine type selected.

-Billing and discounts

-Google Compute Engine offers sustained use discounts.
-Once an instance is run for over 25% of a billing cycle, the price starts to drop: